hobbes7878/data-driven-journalism/README.md

 #### Disability accommodations

 Please let me know of any special accommodations you may need due to a disability.
-As usual, university policies and guidelines will apply.
+As usual, university policies and guidelines apply.